 When you import photos into a Lightroom catalog, the Lightroom does not organize the files for you.
 You can keep them anywhere you want on your computer or even on an external drive.
-Although it gives us full control over files organization, sometimes it can cause problems when you keep your photos in different places on your computer.
+Although it gives us full control over file structure, sometimes it can cause problems when you keep your photos in different places on your computer.

 In order to prevent accidental removal of the files from a Lightroom catalog, I keep photos in one location and make sure that I never move them around or rename them outside of Lightroom.

-Below is the schematic view of the folders organization of my photos.
+Below is the schematic view of the folder’s structure of my photos.
 This is exactly how my photos are organized on my computer’s hard drive.

 The file structure I use is 3 levels deep.
 I organize photos by year and by project or location.
 I love this chronological organization as this is the best organization for my workflow.

 Importing Photos into Lightroom

 Before I move any further, I want to stress that I do not use multiple Lightroom catalogs.
 I have only one catalog for all my photo activities.
 I know that some photographers use multiple catalogs to separate their personal and professional photography but it never worked for me.
 I tried managing multiple catalogs when I started with Lightroom a long time ago and it was a nightmare.
 I quickly switched to a single catalog workflow and never looked back.